akashacms/akasharender/guide/3-create-content.html.md

 Type | Extension | Description
 -----|-----------|------------
 Markdown | `example.html.md` | A Markdown file, that produces HTML.
+AsciiDoc | `example.html.adoc` | An AsciiDoc file, that produces HTML.
 EJS | `example.html.ejs` or `example.php.ejs` | for HTML, or PHP, with EJS markup, that produces HTML or PHP.
 LESS | `example.css.less` | A LESS file, that produces CSS.
 JSON | `example.html.json` | A JSON file, with metadata header, producing HTML